Post Slate / The Slate / Compliance / ADA Title II video rule

 Three categories sit outside the rule even when an entity is otherwise inside it: archived content posted before the compliance date that is not currently in use; pre-existing conventional documents (PDFs, Word, Excel) unless used to apply for or receive a service; and password-protected content provided by an external party for an individual user.
 The third exception is narrow and easy to over-read; do not lean on it.

 WCAG 2.1 has 50 success criteria at AA.
 Four of them carry almost all of the video work.
-Knowing what each one requires in production terms is enough to ship compliant files in 95% of cases.
+Knowing what each one requires in production terms is enough to ship compliant files in nearly every case.

 The two that surprise most producers are 1.2.5 and 1.4.5.
 1.2.5 — audio description (AD) at Level AA — is what changes a corporate video budget.
 It is also the one that most short-form ad spots have historically skipped, on the assumption that the visuals are obvious from the audio.
 They usually are not.